Time & Location

-Description: In this second session, we will explore making chains, both unsoldered and soldered, work on soldering skills, forming metal, making your own clasps and earwires.
+Description: In this late fall session, we will explore making chains, both unsoldered and soldered, work on soldering skills, forming metal, making your own clasps and earwires.
 We will also do tube settings to set faceted gemstones.

 This is a 7-class series.